ucb-stat-157/Predictive-Analytics/README.md

 # Calculating AUC
 For Naive Bayes AUC calculations, the script find_auc.py uses the output of naivebayes_mapper.py to output an AUC score.
 The R code for logistic regression model, uses the pROC package, which requires the format probability and binary click.

 # Other Models
-For Logistic Regression only a small amount of training was able to be run in R.
+For Logistic Regression only a small amount of training was able to be run in R. The small training is AWS validation part.00000.

-When using the same four demographic and screen location features AUC on small validation is 0.5762 Expanding the small model to include adid and advid restricted to 50, the AUC improves to 0.6197
+Three functions from Professor to help logistic regression run.
+reduceFactorLevels: recodes factors based only on the top ordered impression.
+matchFactorLevels: makes the factors kept between data groups the same
+expandRow: since the data is in grouped form (clicks not binary) the expand makes the click become binary in each row up to the amount of impressions.

+R package ff and ffbase were used to handle big data.
+Merging userid file and training is used in R code.